Vaibhavs10/static-resume/README.md

 Building a static resume website using Bootstrap.

-WThe home page is ready!
+The home page is ready!

 Next step: